Launch App

 Core Contracts

 IdeaRegistry is the source of truth for proposal metadata and statuses.
 VotingSystem owns round lifecycle, vote accounting, and winner resolution.
-FundingPool maintains treasury balances and stake-linked accounting.
-GrantManagerapplies payout logic from settled governance outcomes.
-GovernanceToken provides ERC-20 stake asset behavior.
+FundingPool maintains treasury balances and proposal-linked accounting.
+GrantManager applies payout logic from settled governance outcomes.
+USDC is the settlement asset used across participation thresholds, treasury movement, and grant execution.

 Each core contract has clear scope to reduce hidden side effects and simplify reasoning about failures.